OLIPLICHE/track_app/README.md

 # The `Track App` on RoR

 > Track Application allows users to create recipes, and generate a shopping list based on wht they have and what they are missing from a recipe.
-Also, it allows users to share their recipes for public access.
+Also, it allows users to share their recipes for public access..
 ![Desktop-Images](./public/app.JPG)

 ### Build with: